Welcome to the Santa documentation

 Introduction

-The following pages give an overview of how Santa accomplishes authorization at enterprise scale.
+The following pages provide an overview of how Santa accomplishes authorization at an enterprise scale.

 Deployment